julienlevasseur/jekyll-theme-basically-basic/_posts/2018-04-24-serverless-job-scheduling-with-lambda.md

 }
 ```

-Finally, above is the Lambda function definition, splitted in 4 Terraform resources :
+Finally, above is the Lambda function definition, split in 4 Terraform resources :

 1. The Lambda function itself that designate which zip archive will be used as function code container.
 2. The Cloudwatch event rule that is here a cronjob definition (can be a ![`rate`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html))